Gabapentin High: What Is a Gabapentin High, and Does It Drive Gabapentin Addiction?

 It works by modulating the activity of neurotransmitters in the brain.
 While it can be an effective treatment option for some individuals, it is essential to use it under the guidance of a healthcare professional and be aware of potential side effects and interactions.

-What is a Gabapentin High?
-Can You Get High off Gabapentin?
+What Is a Gabapentin High?
+Can You Get High Off Gabapentin?

 A “gabapentin high” refers to the recreational use of gabapentin to achieve euphoric effects or altered states of consciousness.
 While gabapentin is primarily prescribed for medical purposes, some individuals misuse it for recreational purposes.
 Therefore, using gabapentin for non-medical reasons or in higher doses than prescribed is considered misuse and dangerous.